-Former Republican Gov. Bill Weld Considers A Primary Challenge To Trump
+Former Gov. Bill Weld Considers A Republican Primary Challenge To Trump

 Former Massachusetts Gov. Bill Weld said Friday he is thinking about challenging President Trump for the 2020 Republican presidential nomination.